"José Angel Figueroa’s

 described as "Wall Medicine," ancient yet contemporary, urban in a sense, and musical in feel.
 His images combine elements of indigenous art with those of urban culture.

-The book will be available in mid-December 2019 in print and as ebook on Amazon, B&N.com, IngramSpark, and Smashwords.
+Available in in print and as ebook on Amazon, B&N.com, IngramSpark, and Smashwords.

 José Angel Figueroa was among the first New York poets to introduce his writings, in Spanish, to readers in Puerto Rico.
 Noo Jork captures the joys and hardships of the Puerto Rican migration experience.
 This collection of poems was published by the Instituto de Cultura Puertorriqueña in San Juan, Puerto Rico in 1981 under the direction of Don Ricardo Alegria, Puerto Rico's most renowned scholar, cultural anthropologist, and archeologist.